 Chronic pelvic pain can be physically and mentally stressful and exhausting.
 Some women have been told it is only in your head, have been given no support and feel very isolated.
 This is where we come in to help.

-How to determine if you have chronic pelvic pain
+How do you know if you have chronic pelvic pain?

 - Is it painful and/or difficult to insert a tampon?